bualfani/weather-api/README.md

 # Purpose of application
-weather api that to serve historical weather data.
+weather api that serves historical weather data.